 - Protect in Place Existing utility facility is to remain in place during construction and the contractor to take action to avoid damage such as installing temporary markings. - To Abandon Existing utility facility to be taken out of service and remain in place. - Add Protection Existing utility facility is to remain in place during construction with permanent added protection such as extending casings beyond existing casing ends. - Permanent Relocation Existing utility facility is to be removed and a new replacement facility is to be placed in a new location to accommodate the proposed improvements (possibly on the same horizontal or vertical alignment as existing but offset up/down or to the one side). - Temporary Relocation Existing utility facility must be placed into a temporary position to allow for construction activities and then moved a second time into the permanent location.
 If a line is relocated temporarily, it will also be relocated permanently.
-For example, a line being moved from an existing bridge to a temporary alignment to allow bridge demolition and new construction will then moved a second time to a permanent location in the replacement bridge.
+For example, a line being moved from an existing bridge to a temporary alignment to allow bridge demolition and new construction will then move a second time to a permanent location in the replacement bridge.
 Replacement of the Obregon Street, Beverly Boulevard, and Rose Hills Road bridges over I-605 may require temporary relocations (also at Rivera Road under I-605 due to utility configuration).

-Temporary impacts to local distribution facilities would include the temporary relocation of one

-Southern California Edison (SCE) underground (UG) power line located adjacent to the westbound lanes of Valley Boulevard.
+Temporary impacts to local distribution facilities would include the temporary relocation of one Southern California Edison (SCE) underground (UG) power line located adjacent to the westbound lanes of Valley Boulevard.
 This UG power line would conflict with proposed retaining wall within the project area.
-With the implementation of AVM-UT-1 through AVM-UT-3, Caltrans and Metro would coordinate with the utility owners/operators to minimize the disruption to any utility service to ensure that project improvements would not adversely affect customer service or utility operations during relocation.
+Additionally, one fire hydrant located along Temple Avenue would need to be relocated in addition to a 6 inch waterline along Valley Boulevard in front of the SF Wheel & Tire and ASAP Towing properties, due to the proposed storm drain facilities.
+Shallow facilities in conflict with roadway excavation activities could be maintained in place with concrete protection slabs.
+Additionally, positive location potholing would be used during the final design phase to position traffic signals and overhead signs that require piled foundations.
+With the implementation of AVM-UT-1 through AVM-UT-3, Caltrans and Metro would coordinate with the utility owners/operators as the design progresses to minimize the disruption to any utility service to ensure that project improvements would not adversely affect customer service or utility operations during relocation.
 The project would not result in temporary impacts to any regional transmission facilities located within the project area.